 Students meeting the minimum requirements for both academics and attendance at the evaluation point are considered to be making satisfactory academic progress until the next scheduled evaluation.
-Students will receive a notified of their Satisfactory Academic Progress Determination at the time of each evaluation if they are below standards.
+Students will receive a notification of their Satisfactory Academic Progress Determination at the time of each evaluation..
 Students deemed not maintaining Satisfactory Academic Progress at the time of evaluation may have their Title IV Funding interrupted, unless the student is on warning or has prevailed upon appeal resulting in a status of probation.